agrc/DEQ-TankRisk/README.md

 1. Go to releases tab and download `tank_risk_tool.*.zip` from the assets
 1. Unzip the tool and add it to your pro project from the catalog pane
-1. Add the following layers to your map. **Feature names must be exact.** Layers that are **not visible** will **not** be included in the analysis.
+1. Add the following layers to your map from the Open SGID or ArcGIS Online.
+Layers that are **not visible** will **not** be included in the analysis.
-   - Aquifer_RechargeDischargeAreas
-   - ShallowGroundWater
+   - Facility UST
+   - Aquifer Recharge Discharge Areas
-   - SurfaceWaterZones
+   - Shallow Ground Water
+   - SurfaceWaterZones **Feature name must be exact and available in a local file geodatabase.**
-   - StreamsNHDHighRes
+   - Streams NHD
-   - DWQAssessmentUnits
+   - DWQ Assessment Units
    - Wetlands
-   - CensusTracts2010
-   - GroundWaterZones
+   - Census Tracts 2010
+   - GroundWaterZones **Feature name must be exact and available in a local file geodatabase.**
-   - wrpod
+   - Points of Diversion
    - Soils
-   - LakesNHDHighRes
+   - Lakes NHD
 1. Run the tool with the parameters
    - Select the Facility UST layer
    - Select the map name that has the risk factor layers